-My adventure with Nikkor 18-105mm began when I was rush to buy a new kit lens for my Nikon D5300 camera.
+My adventure with Nikkor 18-105mm began when I was rushing to buy a new kit lens for my Nikon D5300 camera.
 It was around 2 weeks ago.
 A day earlier my wife hit the Nikkor 18-55mm f3.5-5.6 VR II accidentally making it diagonal on the front part of the lens.
-In effect, I was not able to adjust the kit to my photos and one thing, that I could do was taking photos manually.
+In effect, I was not able to adjust the kit to my photos and one thing, that I could do was take photos manually.

-Knowing that repair old one cost 60 GBP (at least in the Epsilon service shop) I have decided to buy a new one.
+Knowing that repairing the old one cost 60 GBP (at least in the Epsilon service shop) I have decided to buy a new one.
 Being in London that day I popped into the Cex shop in Euston and bought another one.
-I was aimed at Nikkor 18-140 mm to use it in flightseeing without permanently changing the lens during the flight.
+I aimed at Nikkor 18-140 mm to use it in flightseeing without permanently changing the lens during the flight.
 I saw on board, that they have Nikkor 18-105 mm only.
 After a short test, I made a quick decision and bought it.

-I took into consideration almost all issues, that have been raised up with previous lenses.
-The 18-105 mm test was more comparison between my previous ones: Nikkor 18-55 mm f3.5-5.6 VR and Nikkor 55-300 mm f4.5-5.6 VR.
+I took into consideration almost all issues, that have been raised with previous lenses.
+The 18-105 mm test was more comparable to my previous ones: Nikkor 18-55 mm f3.5-5.6 VR and Nikkor 55-300 mm f4.5-5.6 VR.
 Because during those days I had both Nikkor 18-105 mm and Nikkor 55-300 mm this test will be more focused on the comparison between those 2 lenses.

 Nikkor 18-105mm f3.5-5.6 VR vs Nikkor 18-55mm f3.5-5.6 VR II

 The first thing, that I would like to mention is distortion.
 I have not described it before, because I didn’t realize, that it may influence my pictures a lot.
 To be honest, making panoramic views by the Nikkor 18-55mm was really pointless (Pic.
 1).
 I would like to mention, that I used to make panoramic views on 18 mm mainly.

 Let’s see how it looks in Nikkor 18-105 mm f3.5-5.6 VR.
 I have created 2 panoramic views on 18 mm (Pic.
 2,3).